onepanelio/docs/docs/CVAT/create_annotation_model.md

 3 - Select the appropriate model type (TensorFlow OD API recommended) and then select the model (i.e ssd-mobilenet-v2-coco-201).
 4 - Select the machine type.
 A machine with multiple GPUs will speed up your training process.
 5 - Enter optional arguments.
 See below for more details.
+6 - Click on link to new model in email once model training if complete - locate the tf_annoation_model folder 7 - Mount this new dataset to the CVAT workspace and Open Model manager select files in tf_annotation_model folder 8 - Click TF_Annotion button for the current task

 ![CVAT flowchart](../assets/img/auto-annotation-v.2.0.png?raw=true)